Bayside, Worthing

 The development describes a compact urban block, responding to the grid established by the streets to north and east, with Beach House Park to its west.
 Bayside is separated from the park (historically the gardens of the Regency Beach House) by the Splashpoint Leisure Centre, which was designed by WilkinsonEyre and completed in 2013.
 This neighbour has a less disciplined relationship to the urban form and, being set back behind a vehicle drop-off and parking area, struggles to assert itself positively on the street scene.
 Bayside works for both sites in enclosing the east side of the Splashpoint forecourt, but the space is still leaky and it might be better if the drop-off area could be redeveloped to enclose the street.

-The north side of Bayside is good, disciplined, and well-detailed architecture, the hallmark of Allies & Morrison, that is of four visible storeys, rising to five at the Splashpoint corner.
+The north side of Bayside is good, disciplined, and well-detailed architecture, the hallmark of Allies & Morrison, which is of four visible storeys, rising to five at the Splashpoint corner.
 Unlike the internal courtyard elevations, which are cream-coloured, the walls are a mix of buff and brown brick.
 Perhaps a nod to the mixed materials of the Brighton Road, this seems too accommodating and it might have been bolder to stick with the single cream brick colour.
 It has a wide pavement with small trees in planters, giving a sense that the road is very wide, and larger street trees would be more effective in moderating this.

 The east side of the block is also polite, rising from two to six storeys without overwhelming the two-storey terraced houses of the adjacent Merton Terrrace.
 Whilst understandable, the neighbouring houses are unlisted and might be considered a future opportunity for redevelopment at higher density.
 A long-term masterplan for the towns densification could avoid some of the inefficiencies and contortions that result from the requirements to respond to impermanent site conditions.